HYCAMTIN CAPSULES Rx

 Relapsed small cell lung cancer with prior complete or partial response and at least 45 days from the end of 1st line chemotherapy.

 Monitor peripheral blood cell counts during therapy; hold subsequent doses until neutrophils >1,000cells/mm3, platelets >100,000cells/mm3, and hemoglobin ≥9g/dL.
 History of interstitial lung disease, pulmonary fibrosis, lung cancer, thoracic exposure to radiation, use of pneumotoxic drugs and/or colony stimulating factors: increased risk of interstitial lung disease; monitor, discontinue if occurs.
-Moderate-to-severe renal impairment.
+Moderate-to-severe renal impairment (see Adults).
 Caps: severe diarrhea; may need to reduce dose.
 IV: avoid extravasation.
 Embryo-fetal toxicity.
-Use effective contraception during and for ≥1 month after last dose (in females), or during and for ≥3 months (in males with female partners).
-Pregnancy (Cat.D).
+Use effective contraception during and for 6 months (females) or 3 months (males w. female partners) after last dose.
+Pregnancy; exclude status prior to initiation.
 Nursing mothers: not recommended.

-See full labeling.
-Neutropenia, leukopenia, thrombocytopenia, anemia, nausea, vomiting, diarrhea, anorexia, abdominal pain, stomatitis, headache, dyspnea, cough, pyrexia, alopecia, fatigue; infection, sepsis, interstitial lung disease, neutropenic colitis (may be fatal).
+Neutropenia, anemia, thrombocytopenia, febrile neutropenia, nausea, vomiting, fatigue, diarrhea, dyspnea, asthenia, pneumonia, abdominal pain, pain, infection, alopecia, anorexia; interstitial lung disease, neutropenic colitis (may be fatal).